PrairieSoftworks/dopresskit/README.md

 6. Follow the instructions on the site.
 When modifying or adding files to your site, do so in your local presskit repository.
 [Vagrant will automatically sync these files to its development environment.](https://docs.vagrantup.com/v2/getting-started/synced_folders.html)
 7. When you've finished your site, SSH into the Vagrant environment by entering `vagrant ssh`.
 8. Navigate to your site's directory by entering `cd /vagrant`.
 9. Run the `generate-static-site.sh` script to generate your site's static files.
-These will be saved in a folder named 'localhost'.
+These will be saved in a folder named 'localhost' in your local repository.

 You can now upload these static files to your own site.
 If you have an Amazon account with an [S3 bucket configured for website hosting](http://docs.aws.amazon.com/AmazonS3/latest/dev/HowDoIWebsiteConfiguration.html), you can sync these files to the bucket by following the directions below: